Zchappie/Garage/IN2210_Tracking_and_Detection_in_CV/L3_Nonlinear_Optimization.md

       * uniform distribution for the outliers (large deviation)
       * Downside, as it is non-convex function, it will creates **local minima**, and gradient is close to zero when far from the global minimum.
 This problem is addressed by RANSAC.
 It's idea is to compute a set of pose from subsets of point pairs, then find the pose which majority agrees on.
 (I know what I meant here)

     To summarize, the type of estimator which **the objective function is a sample average called M-Estimator**.
-Found another definition here. *While the “M” indicates that M estimation is of the maximum likelihood type (Susanti et. al, 2013), M-estimators are actually a broad class of estimators that include the maximal likelihood estimator (Jureckova & Picek, 2005).
+Found another definition here. *A generalization of the maximum-likelihood estimator (MLE).* *While the “M” indicates that M estimation is of the maximum likelihood type (Susanti et. al, 2013), M-estimators are actually a broad class of estimators that include the maximal likelihood estimator (Jureckova & Picek, 2005).
 Least squares estimators and LAV Estimators are also both special cases of M-estimation (Anderson, 2008).* check some types in the figure.

     ![M-Estimators](https://www.researchgate.net/profile/Peter_Claes/publication/221810073/figure/fig2/AS:213903339462660@1428009938150/M-estimators-Different-M-estimators-left-column-and-their-outlier-influence-functions.png)